Highbury is the Moor Green home that Joseph Chamberlain had built.

 By Jonathan Berg

-Birmingham is an intriguing and distinctive city with some
+Birmingham is a distinctive city with some approaches to

-ways of working that can be traced back through time.
-For
+life that can be traced back through time.
+For example, it

 Take, for example the Georgian